camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 From Keycloak versions 21+, the default JDBC driver can be overwritten, allowing use of a custom wrapper like the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) to utilize the features of IRSA.
 This is a wrapper around the default JDBC driver, but takes care of signing the requests.

-The following example uses the mentioned `aws-advanced-jdbc-wrapper`.
-Additionally, see the [Keycloak documentation](https://www.keycloak.org/server/db#_overriding_the_default_jdbc_driver) on overwriting the default JDBC driver.

 A custom Keycloak container image that includes the necessary configurations is available on Docker Hub: [docker.io/camunda/keycloak](https://hub.docker.com/r/camunda/keycloak) and consists of the wrapper overlay.

 #### Container image sources